An Emerging Ecosystem

-Rise Up is embarking on a much-needed documentation project to illuminate the growing field of practitioners who are drawing from the well of Jewish wisdom, practice, and tradition to strengthen Jewish social justice movement work.
+Rise Up embarked on a much-needed documentation project to illuminate the growing field of practitioners who are drawing from the well of Jewish wisdom, practice, and tradition to strengthen Jewish social justice movement work.
 This research is co-sponsored with the Lippman Kanfer Foundation for Living Torah and led by Tobin Belzer.

-This research will lift up overarching themes and stories in order to illuminate:
+This research lifts up overarching themes and stories in order to illuminate: